 No, Amazon also operates sortation centres, where packages are distributed based on location and delivery speed, specialty centres designed for specific item categories or for seasonal use, and receive centres for popular items distributed throughout the network.
 Dividing facilities by function allows Amazon to fulfil orders for products as big as a canoe or hot tub, or as quirky as a five-pound gummy bear or Halloween costume for your pet.
 Learn more about the types of Amazon buildings here.

-How can I tour an Amazon fulfilment centre, and what will I see?
+How can I tour an Amazon fulfilment centre?